-My 3 Day Weekend What to Wear in Mexico City Packing List (double or decrease as needed)
+What to Wear in Mexico City Packing List

 1 or 2 dark blouses (one should be sleeveless and dress-up-able if possible)

-1 or 2 dark t-shirts or tunics (that can be dressed up)
+1 or 2 long dark t-shirts or tunics (that can be dressed up)

 Leggings (to wear with a longer tshirt or blouse)

-1 or 2 dresses (I’m really loving my maxi dress)
+1 dress (I’m really loving my maxi dress)

 Light silk scarf

-Stud earrings (the pictured ones are cruelty-free crystal pearls from Swarovski, and less than $20!)
+Stud earrings (the pictured ones are cruelty-free crystal pearls from Swarovski, and cheap!)